Plumbers' knots: The map

-We resolve this issue by borrowing length from the two surrounding pipes, at least one of which is guaranteed to have non-zero length if the curve is non-singular.
-In some cases, this requires changing the coordinates of the two existing neighboring vertices in a manner which does not change the knot type of the image, as in Figure \ref{fig:iotaa}.
-To ensure that we don't change the knot type, we limit our deformation of the knot in either borrowing direction to half the distance to the closest pipe, which must run perpendicular to the plane in which the two vertices occur.
+We will resolve this issue by ``borrowing'' length from the two pipes which neighbor the zero-length pipe into which we are to insert the vertex, at least one of which is guaranteed to have non-zero length if the curve is non-singular.
+In some cases, this requires changing the coordinates of the two existing neighboring vertices in a manner which does not change the topological knot type of the image, as in Figure \ref{fig:iotaa}.
+Thus, we limit our deformation of the knot in either borrowing direction to half the distance to the closest pipe, which must run perpendicular to the plane in which the two vertices occur.